The Unparalleled Series

 With a reputation for superior structural integrity, Nick prioritises the skeletal framework over anything else.
 “Investing in structure translates into how a space feels.
 If a home breathes well then everything else can be worked out after that.”
 Recalling mckimm in 2004, Nick tells me it was at this time that the design team was added to mckimm, ultimately giving him the business he had always wanted.
 “Yuille was the first project I completed with our Design Principal Lorenzo Garizio.
 It was a completely different type of project from what we had done before and it was special because Yuille was the seventh house that we had built on the street.”

 Success, Nick tells me, came from staying true to their market.
 “We attract people that appreciate good quality and I think being true with ourselves about what that meant allowed us to narrow our focus on what we can offer exceptionally.”
-Citing reputation and word of mouth as adding growing value, Nick, Lorenzo and their team cherish the relationships they have with their clients and are constantly thinking of ways to better their practice and evolve.
-With an interest in design efficiency, environmental stability and housing accessibility, Nick is attentive to the challenges within the industry.
+Citing reputation, reviews and word of mouth as adding growing value, Nick, Lorenzo and their team cherish the relationships they have with their clients and are constantly thinking of ways to better their practice and evolve.
+Architects with an interest in design efficiency, environmental stability and housing accessibility, Nick is attentive to the challenges within the industry.
 Having grown up in Brighton, Victoria, Nick recalls the availability of space, an aspect that was once in abundance is now something that is slowly becoming redundant.
 “In our work we try and create spaces that feel boundless.
 Growing up in Brighton made me conscious of how important space is for us.
 In the industry there is a discrepancy between quality and affordability.
 Everyone should have access to quality housing without the excess cost but we don’t see that and it has a much bigger effect than we imagine.”

 When I ask Nick what he believes got him to where he is today he tells me about the influence that witnessing his parents experience financial hardship had on driving him towards success.
 Determined not to endure the same, Nick became confident in his ability to always make things work.
-His production of high-quality structures originates from wanting things to be built with purpose and to withstand the test of time.
+His production and building of high-quality structures originates from wanting things to be built with purpose and to withstand the test of time.

 With the knowledge he has gained from 25 years of practice, Nick continues to take on complex projects that challenge his expertise for well designed structure.
 His sense of ownership within construction and design tells me that the near future holds an interesting set of challenges, including addressing the demand for large, high end and sophisticated boutique apartments.
 “Moving into these luxury developments gives us an opportunity to create our own legacy.
 We are in complete creative control, which is really exciting for us.
 The design and finishes, paramount in existing mckimm homes, are carried through each development with a focus on solid materials, intelligent acoustics along with structural and visual integrity.”